Filmed on 7 July 2016, revised 25 September 2019

-And so, first we would learn how to navigate, because, if you go in the wrong place in the Chesapeake Bay, you run up onto the shallows, and foul up your propeller.
+First we would learn how to navigate, because, if you go in the wrong place in the Chesapeake Bay, you run up onto the shallows, and foul up your propeller.
 Or else, you are in danger of being run down by the speedboats that go up and down the channel.

 So you have to learn about the signal buoys, and what they mean about the channels that you can go in, and which side of the buoys you need to be on, to avoid other water traffic.

-So I got an explanation about how, even if we’re in fear of death, because of the rolling of the boat, and the commotion of the predator/ prey relationship that was going on with regard to the fishing and the other boats going by, and so forth … no matter what circumstance we find ourselves in, we need to exercise neutral mind.
+So I got an explanation about how, even if we are in fear of death, because of the rolling of the boat, and the commotion of the predator/ prey relationship that was going on with regard to the fishing and the other boats going by, and so forth … no matter what circumstance we find ourselves in, we need to exercise neutral mind.
 We need to know where we are, and we need to avoid actions that will cost us in the future.
 In this case, it had to do with replacing the glasses.

-So I thought about that today, and I thought about my father’s life, before he had a family.
-And I thought about how he was a member of the Seabees, and he was in charge of one of the barges that ferried the equipment and the people into the Beach of Normandy on D-Day.
+I thought about that today, and I thought about my father’s life, before he had a family.
+I thought about how he was a member of the Seabees, and he was in charge of one of the barges that ferried the equipment and the people into the Beach of Normandy on D-Day.

-And that was the same lesson that he was trying to teach me, when I sat on my reading glasses in the Chesapeake Bay.
+That was the same lesson that he was trying to teach me, when I sat on my reading glasses in the Chesapeake Bay.